davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 ---

-Every year, [CS123](http://cs.brown.edu/courses/cs123) students spend a couple weeks learning about image filtering in class, before going off on their own to implement some basic filters, blurs and scaling algorithms.
+Every year, [CS123](http://cs.brown.edu/courses/cs123) students spend a couple weeks learning about image filtering in class before going off on their own to implement some basic filters, blurs and scaling algorithms.
 Filtering, like signal processing in general, can be tricky.
 It's easy to get lost in the theory when you start talking about image sampling and reconstruction.